aqw86645sd/angular_webComponent/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 範例：（ 執行直接使用 package.json 裡面的 scripts ）
-ng build --project=chart-line --configuration=production --single-bundle --output-hashing=none
+ng build --project=chart-line --configuration=production --output-hashing=none

+### merge file scripte
+in file path:
+cat {runtime,polyfills,main}.js > all.js

 ## Running unit tests